TheReincarnator/vueground/README.md

 ## Example model

-In (example)[./example] you'll find an example pet shop made with the Vuetify example Library.
+In (example)[./example] you'll find an example backoffice page made with the Vuetify example Library.
 Just start VueGround or use [this hosted version](https://vueground.thomasjacob.de), and click "Load".

 ## Hosted Vuetify VueGround